 Shopping centre K in Kortrijk © Kattoo Hilllewaere

 But Kortrijk has changed over the past decade.
 In 2010, the city opened a €200 million downtown shopping centre called K in Kortrijk.
-It was a big success for a few years, brought more life to the streets, but now internet shopping is killing off the shopping mall.
+It was a big success for a few years, bringing more life to the streets, but now internet shopping is killing off the shopping mall.
 Several stores now lie empty, with no sign of an upturn on the way.

 The streets around K are a confusing mix of small shops, car parks and modern buildings.
 You come across the occasional old building, like the small whitewashed almshouses of the Baggaertshof.
 Reached down a narrow passage, this complex of 13 dwellings was built in 1638 for ‘unmarried women of unblemished character’.

 The beautiful overgrown garden is planted with mediaeval medicinal herbs and a lovely mulberry tree.
 It could almost be in Bruges, except it is surrounded by that unsettling Kortrijk mix of architectural styles, from ancient stone churches to concrete office blocks, with odd gap sites in between.
 Something wasn’t right about Kortrijk, I began to realise.
 It didn’t have the harmony of other Flemish cities.
 And I eventually found out why.